DenHafiz69/expentrax-telegram/README.md

     - [x] Handled user authentication and data persistence.

 - [ ] **Transaction Logging**: The bot can parse and record expense messages.

-    - [ ] Developed a robust string parsing function to extract amount, category, and description.
+    - [ ] Implemented custom keyboards for quick access to commands.

+    - [ ] Added inline buttons for more dynamic interactions.

     - [ ] Integrated with a database to save transaction data.

 - [ ] **Data Retrieval**: The bot can provide basic expense summaries.